imbg-ua/fastLBP/README.md

 	git clone git@github.com:imbg-ua/fastLBP.git
 	cd fastLBP
 	# git checkout <branchname> # if you need a specific branch
-	pip install . # this will install the fastlbp_imbg package in the current env
+	pip install . # this will install the fastlbp package in the current env
 	```
-- You can use `import fastlbp_imbg as fastlbp` now
+- You can use `import fastlbp as fastlbp` now

 ## Testing
 ```